ARBUCHELI/CPU-AND-THE-DEVCLOUD/README.md

 tar zcvf output.tgz stdout.log stderr.log
 </code></pre>

-# Step 3: Submitting a Job to Intel's DevCloud¶
+# Step 3: Submitting a Job to Intel's DevCloud

 The code below will submit a job to an IEI Tank-870 edge node with an Intel® Xeon processor.
 We will load the model on the CPU.

 The <code>!qsub</code> command takes a few command line arguments: